Rajpratik71/sheepdog-wiki/Home.md

 ## Release Plan

-The latest pulished version is the [v0.4.0](https://github.com/collie/sheepdog/tarball/v0.4.0), with:
+ * [0.4.0](https://github.com/collie/sheepdog/tarball/v0.4.0) is the latest pulished version with:

    - a new store driver 'farm'
    - an object cache support